Miguel Luis Amunátegui: Public life

 In spite of so much work, Amunátegui found time to publish new works such as The Life of Mr. Andrés Bello (Spanish: Vida de don Andrés Bello), Historical Connections (Spanish: Relaciones Históricas), and The Earthquake of May 13, 1647 (Spanish: El Terremoto del 13 de mayo de 1647).

-A representative for Valparaiso from 1884, he was shortly thereafter named minister of external relations.
-In this position, on January 22, 1888, he died of pneumonia.
+A representative for Valparaíso from 1884, he was shortly thereafter named minister of external relations.
+In this position, on 22 January 1888, he died of pneumonia.
 Faithful to his life's principles, he remained skeptical to his final hour, surrounded by family and friends.